 - ¼ c canola oil

-- Toss the cabbage in the salt and vinegar in a heat-proof medium bowl.
+Toss the cabbage in the salt and pepper in a heat-proof medium bowl.
 Cover and refrigerate for an hour.

 - Heat the vinegar, sugar, mustard powder and celery seeds over medium-high heat, stirring until the sugar is dissolved.
 Bring to boil and pour over the cabbage mix.